hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/setup.md

 ---
-title: "01 Deploy Hasura"
+title: "Deploy Hasura"
-metaTitle: "01 Deploy Hasura to Hasura Cloud | Hasura Auth Slack Tutorial"
+metaTitle: "Deploy Hasura to Hasura Cloud | Hasura Auth Slack Tutorial"
 metaDescription: "This tutorial covers how to deploy Hasura GraphQL Engine on Hasura Cloud using one-click deployment and access the Hasura Console"
 ---

-Let's start by deploying Hasura 01.
+Let's start by deploying Hasura.

 ## One-click deployment on Hasura Cloud {#one-click}

-01The fastest way to try out Hasura is via Hasura Cloud.
+The fastest way to try out Hasura is via Hasura Cloud.
 [Hasura Cloud](https://hasura.io/cloud/) gives you a scalable, highly available, globally distributed, fully managed, secure GraphQL API as a service!

 Click on the following button to create a new project on Hasura Cloud: